collectreviewswp/collect-reviews/readme.txt

 4. Review Request Email

 == Changelog ==

+= 1.1.4 =
+* Added: Compatibility with WordPress 6.8.

 = 1.1.3 =
 * Fixed: Negative review form not appearing due to a compatibility issue with Elementor header and footer templates.